 The DPP SS when turned ON shall enter the Offline state by default.

-Each DPP SS shall have a unique MAC Address and public/private key pair that is configured during production.
+Each DPP SS shall have a unique MAC Address and public/private key pair that is provisioned configured during production.

 The DPP SS shall allow an X.509 certificate signed by a Certificate Authority to be installed during production or later by a Certificate Authority under customer responsibility.
-The purpose of the certificate is to protect the identity of the DPP SS and is used by the TLS authentication scheme for the DPP SSs to mutually authenticate each other.
+In automatic mode operation, the certificate does not have to be signed by the CA. The purpose of the certificate is to protect the identity of the DPP SS and is used by the TLS authentication scheme for the DPP SSs to mutually authenticate each other.

 The DPP SS shall be configurable with the following operational parameters:

-Bands (one or two bands),
+Bands (one or more bands),

 Channel parameters (Subchannel bandwidth, subchannel bitmap and subchannel group)